kimtth/awesome-azure-openai-llm/README.md

 ### **Semantic Kernel**

-- Microsoft Langchain Library supports C# and Python and offers several features, some of which are still in development and may be unclear on how to implement.
+- Microsoft LangChain Library supports C# and Python and offers several features, some of which are still in development and may be unclear on how to implement.
 However, it is simple, stable, and faster than Python-based open-source software.
-The features listed on the link include: [Semantic Kernel Feature Matrix](https://learn.microsoft.com/en-us/semantic-kernel/get-started/supported-languages) / [git](https://aka.ms/sk/repo) [Feb 2023]
+The features listed on the link include: [Semantic Kernel Feature Matrix](https://learn.microsoft.com/en-us/semantic-kernel/get-started/supported-languages) / doc:[ref](https://learn.microsoft.com/en-us/semantic-kernel) / blog:[ref](https://devblogs.microsoft.com/semantic-kernel/) / [git](https://aka.ms/sk/repo) [Feb 2023]

 <!-- <img src="files/mind-and-body-of-semantic-kernel.png" alt="sk" width="130"/> -->
 <!-- <img src="files/sk-flow.png" alt="sk" width="500"/> -->